masaun/ZK-IP-packages-in-Noir/README.md

 - Specification:
   - The original IP Asset includes metadata specifying permissible derivative conditions.
-  - A ZKP  (Zero-Knowledge Proof) would verify that a derivative work meets these conditions **without revealing** the full `derivative's content`.
+  - A ZKP  (Zero-Knowledge Proof) would verify that a derivative work meets these conditions **without revealing** the **full** `derivative's content`.
-  - Upon successful verification, the derivative is registered as a new IP Asset linked to the original.
+  - Once the verification for a derivative work is successful, the derivative work is registered as a new IP Asset linked to the original.

 - Benefit: Facilitates controlled collaboration and expansion of creative works.